-The tarsier is a really interesting animal – and I was surprised how little it is.
+The tarsier is a really interesting animal – and I was surprised by how little it is.

 By looking at my pictures, you might think they are like small monkeys, but in fact they are only 8.5-16cm tall.
 The tarsier belongs to the 45 million year old family Tarsiidae.

 The Tarsier Conservation Area is located by the main road that runs through the mountains.
-You can conveniently make it a stop on your way to the Chocolate Hills as it’s right on the way.
+Yes, you can conveniently make it a stop on your way to the Chocolate Hills as it’s right along the way.